 Xanax is the trade name for the drug alprazolam, originally manufactured by Pfizer pharmaceutical company.
 It is a central nervous system depressant of the benzodiazepine class.
 Xanax works by binding to sites on the gamma-amino-butyric receptors in the brain.
-Xanax is commonly prescribed by doctors for conditions such as:
+Xanax is commonly prescribed by doctors for conditions such as panic attacks, nervousness and tension.

 Xanax is a Schedule IV controlled substance by the United States Drug Enforcement Agency meaning it is given the properties: